bengukalo/bengukalo/content/post/paper_review/index.md

 ### Findings

-Researchers aimed to reveal if voice identification is changed in late blindness as it changes in congenital blindness<sup>2</sup>.
+Researchers aimed to reveal if voice identification changes in late blindness as it changes in congenital blindness<sup>2</sup>.
 They found that blind individuals learn voice identities faster than sighted participants, yet the groups did not perform significantly better in the voice matching task after the training phase.
 However, blind participants’ occipital cortex showed grater BOLD response while performing voice identification task.
 In addition, only in late-blind group anterior fusiform gyrus was activated by this task.
 Researchers concluded that late blindness causes the same changes as congenital blindness, as both groups activated the same part of fusiform gyrus.
 In addition, it was concluded that this indicates a reorganization in the occipital lobe of blind individuals.
 These results were also similar to significant amount of studies that revealed crossmodal activation in V1 in late blind subjects.

 &nbsp;